Dhanvarshini2006/MathServer/README.md

 # Ex.05 Design a Website for Server Side Processing
-## Date:9/10/2025
+## Date:09/10/2025

 ## AIM:
- To design a website to calculate the Body Mass Index(BMI) in the server side.
+ To design a website to calculate the BODY MASS INDEX (BMI) in the server side.

 ## FORMULA:
 BMI = W/H<sup>2</sup>